 - This creates a subfolder called “textures” and sources textures from there.

 - Use relative file path

-- Zip the .blend and texture subfolder
+- Zip the blend file and texture subfolder

-- Share the zipfile
+- Share the zip file

 This way I get duplicate data.
 But it is only temporary.
 When I archive this project, I can delete any shared versions and keep my original files sourcing from the library.
 I also have the possibility to add notes and change project details before I share it.

 We started with blenders pink textures and ended up with a complete system.
 Having a good structure for your assets is simply good practice, and it helps to avoid more problems than just textures not sourcing correctly.
 Just being aware of relative and absolute file paths can get you a long way to understanding why life sometimes feels like an untangled mess of corrupt data paths.